 There is a recognised checklist for anyone concerned about a mole, known as ABCDE.
 You should consult a doctor if your mole:

-It’s worth noting that these symptoms do not occur in a specific order and not all need to be present for it to be melanoma.
 You should also get yourself checked out if your mole starts to itch, bleed, crust over or becomes painful.

 When it comes to potential melanoma, you should never adopt a ‘wait and see’ approach.
 The safest option is always to consult a doctor.